 Crime Scene Photography Training and Education Program Info

-The most common pathway to becoming a crime scene photographer or forensic photographer is to complete a training program in general photography and then apply to work with an investigative police unit.
-However, some schools do offer specific programs related to the field, such as a forensic photography certificate program.
-They are most commonly available through the continuing education and extension departments of 4-year universities.
+Those interested in crime scene photography, also known as a forensic photography, typically complete a training program in general photography and then apply to work with an investigative police unit.
+Yet, some schools do offer forensic photography certificate programs through continuing education courses, which generally take a semester or less to complete.

 - Digital photographic equipment